 The resistance is increased or decreased in increments of one by using the Up/Down arrow keys.

 The console is also telemetrically enabled.
 In other words, it can read pulse via a Polar HR chest strap.
 However, the HR chest strap does not come with the bike.
 So, heart rate monitoring is through the Salutron hand sensor system.

 The console supplied with this Sole upright exercise bike is quite a multifunctional unit.
 Apart from the fitness functions, it incorporates several comfort factors.

-First of all, it includes a sound system consisting of two speakers situated at the console’s top.
-Therefore, if you find earplugs uncomfortable, you can listen to your music through the console.
+First, it includes a sound system consisting of two speakers at the console’s top.
+Therefore, you can listen to your music through the console if you find earplugs uncomfortable.
 In addition, this sound system is compatible with most MP3 devices, smartphones, and tablets.